top of page

 How Long Should You Leave Dentures Out?

-Experts recommend leaving dentures out for at least 6-8 hours each day, preferably during sleep.
-This window gives oral tissues enough time to rest and rejuvenate.
-If wearing dentures overnight is absolutely necessary, taking breaks during the day becomes vital.
+Experts recommend leaving dentures out for at least 6-8 hours each day, ideally during sleep.
+This timeframe allows oral tissues sufficient time to rest and rejuvenate.
+If overnight wear is essential, taking breaks during the day is vital.

 Statistics on Denture Hygiene Compliance